FaezehAHassani/python_exercises/README_project_skeleton.md

 # check if "nose" is installed
 $ python3.7
 >>> help('modules')
-# this lists all the modules, if nose is not there do the following
+# this lists all the modules, if nose is not there do the following in terminal, main depository
+$ pip install nose